jk5279/R-PIP-Constraint/README.md

 - **POMO Integration**: Built on top of the POMO (Policy Optimization with Multiple Optima) framework
 - **PIP Framework**: Implements proactive infeasibility prevention through Lagrangian multipliers and masking
 - **STSPTW Focus**: Specialized implementation for Stochastic Traveling Salesman Problem with Time Windows, where distance measurements include additive noise U(0, √2) sampled independently at each step
+- **PIP Buffer Term**: Configurable buffer term (default: √2) added to distance calculations in PIP lookahead filtering to account for stochastic noise uncertainty.
+Use `--pip_buffer` to adjust the buffer value.
 - **Unified Problem Generation**: All hardness levels use the same α/β-based generation method, making the system robust to distance function modifications
 - **Pretrained Models**: Includes pretrained models for various problem sizes and hardness levels